danielabar/meblog/src/markdown/rails-postgres-docker.md

 **volumes:** We're making use of two entries in the services - volumes section.
 The first is a named volume `db_pg_data:/var/lib/postgresql/data`.
 This maps the directory inside the container where Postgres stores all the data to a Docker volume named `db_pg_data`, which is defined at the end of the file in the `volumes` section.
 This will save all data outside of the container (you can list your volumes with the `docker volume ls` command).
 This means even if the container is removed, your data is still available.

 The second is a host mount `./init.sql:/docker-entrypoint-initdb.d/init.sql`.
 It maps a file `./init.sql` from the project root (we'll create it in the next section) to a special directory in the container `docker-entrypoint-initdb.d`.
 This is a property of the official Postgres Docker image.
 Any sql files located in this directory can be used for one-time initialization.
-That is, when the container starts, it checks if the `postgres` database already exists, if not, it runs all sql scripts found in the initdb directory.
-If a database already exists, then the files are ignored.
+That is, when the container starts, it checks if the default `postgres` database already exists, if not, it runs all sql scripts found in the initdb directory.
+If a database does exist, then the files are ignored.

 Learn more about volumes here: https://docs.docker.com/compose/compose-file/#volumes